 Basements, often a cool refuge in the summer, can be deadly traps when a fire breaks out in a home.

-Now, a state building code that will take effect on Oct.
-1 will require residents to add fire exits or extra-large windows to basements if they apply for a permit to finish or renovate those rooms.
+Now, a state building code that will take effect Oct.
+1 will require homeowners to add fire exits or extra-large windows to basements if they apply for a permit to finish or renovate that area.
 The new code will not apply to residents who receive a building permit before that date or who already have finished basements.